-Nineteenth century maps clearly show a brickworks with brick kilns located to the south of the village centre and west of the old Forge on Irstead Road, in the location of the current Brick Kiln House and the adjoining cul-de-sac.
-This presumably provided locally-sourced bricks for many of the buildings in the village.
+Nineteenth century maps, including the tithe maps from c1840, clearly show a brickworks with brick kilns located to the south of the village centre and west of the old Forge on Irstead Road, in the location of the current Brick Kiln House and the adjoining cul-de-sac.
+This exploited the clays present in the Crag formation, that also contained deposits of the sand required for brick-making.
+The brickwork presumably provided locally-sourced bricks for many of the buildings in the village.